BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Framework

 where $W_l$ are the trainable parameters for a unique layer $l$.
 The weights for any specific path denoted as $w(a)$ are a subset of these shared weights:

-\subsection{Supernet pretraining}
+\subsection{Supernet Pretraining}

-\paragraph{One-Shot Supernet Training} We adopt a random path sampling mechanism inspired by the Single Path One-Shot approach~\citep{guo2020singlepathoneshotneural}.
+\paragraph{One-Shot Supernet Pretraining} We adopt a random path sampling mechanism inspired by the Single Path One-Shot approach~\cite{guo2020singlepathoneshotneural}.
 In each forward pass, we activate a single path through the supernet.
-We sample from a uniform distribution to select which path to activate.
-This paradigm decouples the training of different paths and ensures every operation is trained equally, enabling a more accurate and stable performance evaluation.
+We sample paths from a uniform distribution.
+Leveraging the structural bias engineered into our search space, this simple sampling strategy naturally fulfills the higher data requirements of complex blocks.
+Consequently, the stochasticity of single-path updates acts strictly as a regularization mechanism.
+By decoupling specific block interactions, it prevents co-adaptation~\cite{lan2020albertlitebertselfsupervised}, ensuring that shared blocks learn robust, independent features rather than over-specializing to specific neighbors.

 \textbf{Self-Supervised Pretraining Objectives} The supernet denoted $\mathcal{A}$ is trained by stochastically sampling architectures from the search space.
 In each training step, a path $a$ is sampled, and the supernet's shared weights $W$ are updated by minimizing self-supervised loss $\mathcal{L}$.
 The overall training objective is to optimize the expectation of this loss over the distribution of all possible architectures: